martybutts/100-days-of-coding/log.md

 **Today's Progress**: Had a go at the new react-native todo app tutorial.

 **Thoughts** Looked really interesting and I was keen to try something new, but I stalled with issues in Xcode which became too difficult to solve.
 Learnt a bit about mobile development in the process.

+### Day 15: 18 January, Tuesday

+**Today's Progress**: Made some cool animations using p5.js.

+**Thoughts** p5.js is a library that does some of the background work for creating JavaScript animations.
+Also comes with it's own editor which you download.

+### Day 16: 19 January, Wednesday

+**Today's Progress**: More p5.js animations.

+**Thoughts** p5.js is a library that does some of the background work for creating JavaScript animations.
+Also comes with it's own editor which you download.